j2objc-contrib/j2objc-gradle/CONTRIBUTING.md

 * Single quotes for non-GString, i.e. no string interpolation:
 ```
 String message = 'the count is negative'  // approved
-String message = "the count is negative"  // avoid
+String message = "the count is negative"  // avoid - only needed for $var interpolation
 ```